Maiyoj/Quick-Movers-Websites/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- <p>This is a web application for Quick Movers that shows types of services they provide as well as some of the properties they are selling.</p>
+ <p>The Quick Movers website is intended to showcase the services that they provide.
+You may look at some of their top movers, as well as look at some of their recently sold houses and show interest by filling out a form</p>

 ## Features
 As a user of the application,you will be able to :
 1. View top movers
 2. Read More About The Company
-3.View the Houses  that are being sold
+3. View the Houses  that are being sold
-4.Fill a form incase they have interest in one of the properties
+4. Fill a form incase they have interest in one of the properties

 [Go Back to the top](#)